-Quite a number of users have protested how their accounts have unfairly suspended or outright banned from the panel and therefore, how they are no longer entitled to the points they have accumulated.
+Quite a number of users have protested how their accounts have been unfairly suspended or outright banned from the panel and therefore, they are no longer entitled to the points they’ve accumulated.

-The usual explanation reads that Tellwut will ban your account without informing you for very little reason.
+The usual explanation reads that Tellwut will ban your account for very little reason and without informing you.

 (If you want a survey site with great customer service and plenty of surveys, check out Swagbucks)

-Additionally, others have reported how the accounts of their friends or those that they’ve recommended too were cancelled for no apparent reasons.
+Additionally, others have reported how the accounts of their friends or those that they’ve recommended were cancelled for no apparent reasons too.

-Second to the slow building up of points and redemption, this problem seems to be a alarming cause for concern as such comments by various ex-members can happen to anyone without prior notice.
+Second to the slow building up of points and redemption, this problem seems to be an alarming cause for concern as such comments by various ex-members can happen to anyone without prior notice.

 Though members can participate on the panel’s surveys and polls however long they desire, for those who spend a good number of hours on the site daily, they are constantly exposed to the panel’s advertisements.

-On any given page on the website, a user can be expected to encounter at least 2 to 3 advertisements.
+On any given page, a user can be expected to encounter at least 2 to 3 advertisements.